nicomcd/CPE-322/Lab1/README.md

-Nicole X McDermott - *I pledge
+*I pledge my Honor that I have abided by the Stevens Honor System*

 For this lab, I already had [Ubuntu 20.04.4 LTS (Jammy Jellyfish)](https://releases.ubuntu.com/22.04.4/ubuntu-22.04.4-desktop-amd64.iso) installed.
 Below is how I found out which version of Ubuntu I was running: